Virginia Spain - Obituary

 Virginia was preceded in death by four husbands: Claude W. Jenkins, Kenneth Clark, Herman Bowers, and Joe Spain; a brother, Robert Haney, a sister Jean White, and two grandchildren.

-Virginia was formerly employed by Ulbrich's of Piqua and as an apartment manager for Sycamore Squares in Dayton.
-She was a 1945 graduate of Piqua Central High School.
-She enjoyed crafting and gardening, and always gave to others.

-Graveside funeral were held on Monday, August 31, 2020 at 11:00 a.m. in Fletcher Cemetery, Fletcher, Ohio with Pastor Gary Hohman of Lima Baptist Temple presiding.
-Condolences to the family may at www.shivelyfuneralhomes.com.
+Graveside funeral services were held Monday, August 31, 2020, at 11:00 a.m. in Fletcher Cemetery, Fletcher, Ohio with Pastor Gary Hohman of Lima Baptist Temple presiding.